nicholaswmin/dyno/README.md

 #### `primary thread`

-the main process.
-It orchestrates the test by spawning and controlling a number of `task threads`.
+The main process.
+Orchestrates the test and the spawned `task threads`.

-#### `task threads`
+#### `task thread`

-a process running in a separate, isolated thread, each having a copy of the benchmarked code.
+The benchmarked code, running in its own separate process.

 Receives `cycle` commands from the primary, executes it's code and records its timings.

 #### `cycle`

 A command that signals a `task thread` to execute it's code.
-Issued by the `primary`.

 #### `cycle rate`

 The rate at which the primary sends `cycle` commands to the `task threads`

+#### `cycle timing`

+Amount of time it takes a `task thread` to execute it's own code

 #### `cycle backlog`

-The number of issued `cycle` commands that have been issued/sent but not executed yet.
+Count of issued `cycle` commands that have been issued/sent but not executed yet.

 This is how the process model would look, if sketched out.